deniederhut/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Event Source**: Browser or Mobile

-**History**: Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.
+**History**: Updated 10 Mar 2015 to include events emitted by the edX mobile app for iOS.
+Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.

 ``context`` **Member Fields**: